All about Clarksville, TN

 The modern conveniences of fast-growing Clarksville are thoroughly complemented by its small-town vibe.
 Historical establishments stand beside modern stores, mixing the old with the new.
-Clarksville's diverse population appreciates the ability to get away from the stress of big city life while staying in touch with the modern world.
+Clarksville is diverse, beautiful, and a wonderful place to live!

 A strong connection to the outdoors makes Clarksville the perfect place to unwind.
-Several state parks and the Cumberland and Red Rivers provide residents with the opportunity to experience nature's calming effects.
-Walk along the riverbank, or in one of the local parks to relax to the soothing sights and sounds of nature.
+We have several state parks, plus the Cumberland and Red Rivers provide residents with the opportunity to experience nature's calming effects.

-One hour north of Nashville, Clarksville provides its residents with convenient access to the metropolitan city and its attractions.
-Clarksville residents enjoy a true taste of Southern hospitality, tempting them to stay for more of the town's charms.
+Located just one hour north of Nashville, Clarksville provides its residents with convenient access to the metropolitan city and its attractions.

 HISTORY & CULTURE